2ID/RUCD DCG-R Patching Ceremony

 |0

-This work, 2ID/RUCD DCG-R Patching Ceremony, by Chin-U Pak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2ID/RUCD DCG-R Patching Ceremony, by Songho Yun, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT